Pink-Crab/PinkCrab-Plugin-Framework-Docs/application/dependency-injection/README.md

     ]
 ];
 ```
-The above example would allow the passing of PDO as dependency, constructred with the correct DB credentials and with attributes defined, ready to go.
+The above example would allow the passing of PDO as dependency, constructed with the correct DB credentials and with attributes defined, ready to go.
 But would not allow any class which extends it, to have access to the same data.

+F